Union to ballot Scottish Water staff on possible strike over latest pay offer

 Staff at Scottish Water are set to vote on taking industrial action after pay talks collapsed.

-GMB Scotland said members will be balloted next week after an offer of 3.4% was “overwhelmingly rejected” during an informal consultation.
+GMB Scotland said members will be balloted next week after an offer it said amounted to 3.4% was “overwhelmingly rejected” during an informal consultation.

 The union has also claimed the water company was “misrepresenting the terms of the offer” and “risking the trust” of employees.